-- An underground SVS fan, located in the S-90 drift, provides additional ventilation to the - underground facility, as needed.
-The SVS ventilates the following: - The North and Construction Circuits, exhausting through the Salt Handling Shaft and - The disposal areas of the underground, exhausting through the Exhaust Shaft and through the filtration system - 19 If the nominal flow of 425,000 scfm (12,028 m3/min) is not available (e.g., only one of the main - ventilation fans is available) underground operations may proceed, but the number of activities - that can be performed in parallel may be limited depending on the quantity of air available. - Ventilation may be supplied by operating one or more of the filtration exhaust fans.
-To - accomplish this, the isolation dampers will be opened, which will permit air to flow from the main - exhaust duct to the filter outlet plenum or to the IVS.
+An underground SVS fan, located in the S-90 drift, provides additional ventilation to the underground facility, as needed.
+The SVS ventilates the following:

+- The North and Construction Circuits, exhausting through the Salt Handling Shaft and - The disposal areas of the underground, exhausting through the Exhaust Shaft and through the filtration system

+If the nominal flow of 425,000 scfm (12,028 m3/min) is not available (e.g., only one of the main ventilation fans is available) underground operations may proceed, the number of activities that can be performed in parallel may be limited. depending on the quantity of air available.
+Ventilation may be supplied by operating one or more of the filtration exhaust fans.
+To

+- accomplish this, the isolation dampers will be opened, which will permit air to flow from the main exhaust duct to the filter outlet plenum or to the IVS.
 The filtration fans may also be operated to - bypass the HEPA plenum.
 The isolation dampers of the filtration exhaust fan(s) to be employed - will be opened, and the selected fan(s) will be switched on.
-In this mode, underground - operations will be limited, because filtration exhaust fans cannot provide sufficient airflow to - support the use of diesel equipment. - 29 If the nominal flow of 425,000 scfm (12,028 m3/min) is not available because the facility is - operating in filtration mode, the exhaust air will pass through HEPA-filter assemblies, with - filtration fans operating (i.e., all other fans are stopped).
+In this mode, underground - operations will be limited, because filtration exhaust fans cannot provide sufficient airflow to - support the use of diesel equipment. - 18 If the nominal flow of 425,000 scfm (12,028 m3/min) is not available because the facility is - operating in filtration mode, the exhaust air will pass through HEPA-filter assemblies, with - 20 filtration fans operating (i.e., all other fans are stopped).
 This system provides a means for - removing the airborne particulates that may contain radioactive and hazardous waste - particulates before they are discharged through the exhaust stack to the atmosphere.
-The - 34 filtration mode is activated manually or automatically if the radiation monitoring system detects - abnormally high concentrations of airborne radioactive particulates (an alarm is received from - the continuous air monitor in the exhaust drift of the active waste panel) or a waste handling - incident with the potential for a waste container breach is observed.
-The filtration mode is not - initiated by the release of gases such as VOCs. - If utility power fails, the exhaust filter system goes into the fail-safe position, and the system - 40 high-efficiency particulate-air filter dampers are placed into filtration position.
-When power is - restored by the diesel generators, a decision is made whether to remain in filtration mode and - 42 energize a filtration fan or to realign the dampers into the minimum exhaust mode.
-Without any - indication of a radiological release, the decision is usually the latter.
-TRU mixed waste handling
+The - 23 filtration mode is activated manually or automatically if the radiation monitoring system detects - 24 abnormally high concentrations of airborne radioactive particulates (an alarm is received from - 25 the continuous air monitor in the exhaust drift of the active waste panel) or a waste handling - incident with the potential for a waste container breach is observed.
+The filtration mode is not - initiated by the release of gases such as VOCs. - 28 If utility power fails, the exhaust filter system is powered by backup diesel generators.
+Normal - TRU mixed waste handling and related operations cease upon loss of utility power and are not - resumed until normal utility power is returned.
+As specified in Part 2, all waste handling - equipment will "fail safe," meaning that it will retain its load during a power outage. - 32 Underground Ventilation Normal Mode Redundancy - The underground ventilation system has been provided redundancy in normal ventilation mode - by the addition of a third main fan.
+Ductwork leading to that new fan ties into the existing main - 35 exhaust duct.